*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

-“We had minimal taxes so you had the freedom to work towards anything you wanted.
+“We worked hard to run efficiently and keep taxes down so you had the freedom to work towards anything you wanted.
 Did you?”

 “You were supposed to give us freedom from work!” he yelled honestly.

-Alex was stunned by their different definitions of the word.
+Alex was stunned by their different definitions of freedom.
 She dropped to her knees.
 “I don’t know what else I can say to you.”
 She presented the .357 across her hands.
-“You’re angry, and looking for someone to punish.
+“You’re angry and looking for someone to punish.
 If it will give you the peace you need, strike me down.”

 Zack looked at the bat, trying to work out what was happening.